newyankeecodeshop/state-actuator/README.md

 changes from the outside world.
 For example, a message `ChangeLocation` might be sent every time the OS notifies the app that the location has changed.
 (See "Subscriptions" below.)

+## Views

+Views are responsible for two crucial parts of an application: (1) rendering the UI based on current state and (2) sending messages based on user actions from the UI.

 ## Subscriptions

 A subscription is an optional feature in state actuators.
 It allows messages to be sent from sources other than the UI view.

-## Views
+## Context

-Views are responsible for two crucial parts of an application: (1) rendering the UI based on current state and (2) sending messages based on user actions from the UI.
+Context provides access to state that is managed outside `state-actuator`.
+For example, if you're populating your model from a database connection, the `Context` could include a database session object.